cloudflare/cloudflare-docs/products/workers/src/content/runtime-apis/kv.md

 Finally, you can [write data via the API](https://api.cloudflare.com/#workers-kv-namespace-write-key-value-pair).

-Due to the eventually consistent nature of Workers KV, it’s a common pattern to write data via Wrangler or the API, but read the data from within a worker.
+Due to the eventually consistent nature of Workers KV, concurrent writes from different edge locations can end up up overwriting one another.
+It’s a common pattern to write data via Wrangler or the API but read the data from within a worker, avoiding this issue by issuing all writes from the same location.

+Writes are immediately visible to other requests in the same edge location, but can take up to 60 seconds to be visible in other parts of the world.
+See [How KV works](/learning/how-kv-works) for more on this topic.

 #### Writing data in bulk